Psychoacoustic Challenges Of Speech Enhancement On VoIP Platforms: VoIP Determinants Of Psychoacoustics

 Within the comprehensive realm of VoIP telecommunications, we stand at an intersection of traditional understanding and the pressing need to delve into the intricacies of acoustic transformations, especially given the contemporary sophistication of transmission algorithms \cite{william2002voip}.
 Historically, we have leveraged traditional metrics, which while robust, may not illuminate the full gamut of subtleties introduced by the modern-day VoIP mechanisms \cite{rosenberg2002sip}.
 Consequently, this exposition directs its focus towards an in-depth assessment employing PESQ \cite{rix2002perceptual} and STOI \cite{taal2011algorithm}, two metrics bearing significant psychoacoustic merit.
 These particular metrics, when viewed within the broader constellation of acoustic parameters, allow us to draw more granulated insights into the modulation patterns of speech signals within VoIP systems.

 This investigation diverges from convention by eschewing traditional recognition paradigms.
 Instead, it casts its net over analytical frameworks, prominently featuring the Blinder–Oaxaca decomposition \cite{oaxaca1973male} \cite{blinder1973wage}—a tool traditionally entrenched in the domain of econometrics.
-This analytical pivot seeks to accentuate the contrasts present between the pristine and the VoIP-altered acoustic manifestations.
-The goal?
-To render a robust, data-backed portrayal of the shifts that transpire within the confines of the VoIP architecture \cite{flanagan2012voip}.
+This analytical pivot seeks to accentuate the contrasts present between target and VoIP-altered acoustics.
+This renders a robust, data-backed portrayal of the shifts that transpire end-to-end over VoIP architectures \cite{flanagan2012voip}.

-\subsubsection{Analytic Methodology}
+\subsection{Analytic Methodology}